gennyble/gaze/rawproc/README.md

 ## Questions still unanswered
 If you know this, think you figured it out, or otherwise just want to email me.
 Please.
 My head is exploding and I must know the answers. [gen@nyble.dev](mailto:gen@nyble.dev).

-What is "unity" as referenced in poynton's Color FAQ [here](http://poynton.ca/notes/colour_and_gamma/ColorFAQ.html#RTFToC4)?
+- What is "unity" as referenced in poynton's Color FAQ [here](http://poynton.ca/notes/colour_and_gamma/ColorFAQ.html#RTFToC4)?

+**Things I do not currently understand but hope to in time**

+- Why, when we chromatically adapt during the XYZ -> sRGB transform, does the image come out looking like darktable's "as shot" whitebalance?
+It's CCT is ~5972K and my xyz->srgb transform *should* be D65 white, so.
+It's weird that I'm getting the as shot considering I *should* be moving the white point? right????
+And if this *is* correct, how do I get darktables result?
+What are we doing differently?

 ## Testing
 The tests and benchmarks require raw files that I don't want to stuff into this repository because